 The townhouse is listed at $475,000 and is part of a well-maintained community with common areas taken care of by an H. Homeowners Association, highlighting the communal aspects and benefits of the property.

-John expressed openness to different neighborhoods but mentioned a preference for a house with at least three bedrooms and an I. Shopping center, showing his interest in nearby shopping amenities.
+John expressed openness to different neighbourhoods but mentioned a preference for a house with at least three bedrooms and an I. Shopping centre, showing his interest in the nearby shopping amenities.

 29. C. Financing: